35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 #### Boroughs lose planning power to Mayor

-Once the *'temporary relief'* from borough Community Infrastructure Levy (CIL) is in place, it will be available up to 31 December 2028.
-While the relief will cut CIL by 50%, if there is 20% affordable housing and the cut could be increased if there is more affordable housing.
-In some unspecified circumstances, the relief will be lower.
-Developers will still have to pay the full [Mayoral CIL](https://www.london.gov.uk/programmes-strategies/planning/implementing-london-plan/mayoral-community-infrastructure-levy), which funds London-wide transport schemes, such Cross-Rail.

 Other proposals include design changes that  *'constrain density'* - reducing the number of dual aspect dwellings (flats with windows facing different directions), increasing the number of dwellings in each building core and reducing cycle storage.

 The emergency package will also give the Mayor greater powers to take decisions himself, and out of borough hands, if it looks as if they might refuse an application of more than 50 units.
 He will also be able to take the decision on developments of over 1,000sqm on Green Belt and Metropolitan Open land and grant *'upfront'* planning permissions for *'strategic schemes which support London's growth*'.
 In *'certain cases'* he will also take decisions without hearing in-person representations about the schemes he calls-in, but will instead depend only on written representations.